Propane tanks in France: LPG tank installation costs

 - The type of contract chosen, in particular its duration (longer contracts can give right to reductions on the price of propane)

-- The location of delivery (the more remote and hard to reach a home is, the more expensive propane will be)
+- The location of delivery (the more remote a home is, the more expensive propane will be)

 - Whether or not the rental of the tank is included in the propane tariff, or if it’s a separate subscription

 - The time of year/season (tariffs for propane are lowered during summer)